CamReasoner: Reinforcing Camera Movement Understanding via Structured Spatial Reasoning: Method

-\paragraph{GRPO.} To optimize the policy efficiently without the memory overhead of a value network, we utilize the GRPO algorithm.
-For each query $q$, we sample a group of $G$ outputs $\{o_1, o_2, \dots, o_G\}$ from the current policy $\pi_{\theta_{old}}$.
-GRPO estimates the baseline using the group average, avoiding the need for a separate critic model.
-The training objective is to minimize the following surrogate loss: Let $r_i(\theta) = \frac{\pi_\theta(o_i|q)}{\pi_{\theta_{old}}(o_i|q)}$ be the probability ratio.
+\paragraph{Optimization.} We adopt GRPO to optimize the policy without the memory overhead of a value network.
+For each query, we sample a group of $G$ outputs from the current policy and estimate the baseline using the group average.
+The surrogate loss is:

-where $\epsilon$ is the clipping parameter, $A_i$ is the advantage value, and $\beta$ controls the strength of the KL divergence penalty $D_{KL}$ (measured against the reference model $\pi_{ref}$).

-\paragraph{Stability Strategy: EMA-GRPO.} To ensure training stability, we adopt the EMA-GRPO~\cite{feng2025onethinker} strategy for advantage normalization.
-Standard GRPO normalizes rewards using the immediate batch standard deviation.
-This introduces significant gradient fluctuations, as low-variance rollouts can lead to artificially inflated advantages and unstable updates.
-To mitigate this, we employ an exponential moving average (EMA) to estimate a globally stable standard deviation, denoted as $\sigma(t)$.
-The advantage is computed as: